 Gillette And Casper Deals

-- Compare averages: Casper undercuts Gillette by ~$15/night, a meaningful gap over multi-night stays.
+- Compare averages: Casper undercuts Gillette by about $15 per night.

-- Target known value: Quality Inn and Suites Casper rates around $84 with an 8.0 rating, balancing price and reliability.
+- Target known value: Quality Inn and Suites Casper rates around $84 with an 8.0 rating in the source data.

 What Different Resort Tiers Cost (Midscale to Luxury)